vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 When you click the button, the number is set to 0.
 You'll see *Your daily step count is: 0*.

-There is one problem though.
+There is one problem, though.
 Since we are using one-way data binding with `@Input()`, only our local field `steps` gets changed.
 The change is not propagated to our parent component, which binds to our input.
 It still thinks we have some steps.
 We need two-way binding for this.

 One solution could be to provide an `Output()` event, which notifies the parent component that the count was reset.